Profiling studies build your competence on the work-related areas you want to develop.

 Profiling and optional studies

 Profiling studies build your competence on the work-related areas you want to develop.
-It allows you to turn your competence and your degree into something that matches your own goals.
-The amount of profiling studies depends on the degree you are taking.
-It may build from optional modules of your own degree programme, profiling studies of HAMK’s other degree programmes or some other profiling studies.
+They allow you to turn your competence and degree into something that matches your personal goals.
+The number of profiling studies depends on the degree you are taking.
+They may be optional modules offered by your own degree programme, profiling studies of HAMK’s other degree programmes or some other profiling studies.

-Make sure that studies are suitable for you PSP before enrolling, and please note that you cannot include Bachelor level studies to your Master’s Degree.
+Make sure that studies are suitable for your PSP before enrolling, and please note that you cannot include Bachelor level studies to your Master’s Degree.

 HAMK’s study selection

-You can find HAMK’s study selection on the Curricula website and implementation plans in Finnish and English on module selection website.
-Choose Degree programme – Vapaavalintaiset HAMK (optional studies in Finnish).
-The study selection also includes studies supporting your other studies.
+You can browse the curricula of HAMK’s degree programmes on the Curricula website and the implementation plans of individual modules on the module selection website.
+Choose Degree programme – Optional studies to see the modules that are available for all HAMK students.
+This selection also includes studies that support learning in your other studies.

-In HAMK, our own open UAS study selection is available for HAMK students free of charge if the studies can be included in student’s PSP.
-Students register for studies on the student desktop, Pakki.
+HAMK’s own open courses are available for HAMK students free of charge.
+You can take an open course if it can be included in your PSP.
+Students register for HAMK’s open courses via Pakki.